Georgina Herrera: Writing

 Her first poetry collection, G.H. appeared in 1962, after which she published several other books, characteristically using themes that centre on gender, Afro-Cuban history, and the African legacy: Gentes y cosas (1974), Granos de sol y luna (1974), Grande es el tiempo (1989), Gustadas sensaciones (1996), Gritos (2004), África (2006), and Gatos y liebres or Libro de las conciliaciones (2010).
 Although best known as a poet, Herrera has also worked as a scriptwriter for radio, television and film.
 With Daisy Rubiera she co-authored a memoir entitled Golpeando la memoria: Testimonio de una poeta cubana afrodescendiente (Ediciones Unión, 2005).

 According to dissident journalist Jorge Olivera Castillo: "A recurring theme in her work reveals a commitment to her race regarding the avatars of their current existence and a past that is also filled with stigmas....
 It is also important to point out that she was part of the repressed Grupo El Puente literary and publishing group, which in the 1960s attempted to create a space for art and literature beyond the confines of officialdom.
 This caused her to be marginalized, as happened with almost all of the group’s members.
 Yet, despite the obstacles...Georgina Herrera did not opt for exile or silencing her woes.
 She persevered in her desire to defend her principled position—and she won."

+Georgina expresses in an interview that she is not a feminist, emphasizing that her poetry carries feminine qualities.
+She repeats that she is not a feminist, saying that there is no intention of hiding anything in poetry.